bluerobotics/bluerobotics.github.io/lumen/index.md

 ## Using the Center Hole

-1. Drill one hole between 3.15mm and 3.3mm in diameter.
+1. Drill one hole between 3.15mm and 3.3mm in diameter on the part that you wish to mount the light.

-2. Attach _Lumen_ Mount using one M3x0.5 316 stainless steel flat head screw.
+2. Install an M3X0.5 316 stainless steel flat-head socket cap screw through the countersunk hole in the center of the _Lumen_ Mount.

+3. Pass the M3X0.5 screw throught the hole in your part and attach using a 316 stainless steel lock-nut.

 ## Using the Drilled and Tapped Outside Holes

-1. Drill two holes between 3.15mm and 3.30mm in diameter 19mm apart.
+1. Drill two holes between 3.15mm and 3.30mm in diameter 19mm apart on the part you wish to mount the light.

-2. Attach _Lumen_ Mount using two M3X0.5 316 stainless steel screws.
+2. Pass two M3X0.5 316 stainless steel screws through the holes that you just drilled.

+	-Note: the screws should be between 1.5 - 3.0mm longer than the thickness of the part that you are mounting to.

+3. Thread the screws into the _Lumen_ Mounts

 #Daisy Chain

 The _Lumen_ Light can be daisy chained using the following procedure:

 1. Make a daisy chain penetrator cable with penetrators on both ends and approximately 50mm of wire sticking out of the penetrator.
-See our tutorial on [making cable penetrators](/tutorials/cable-penetrator) for further information on making penetrator cables.
+For further instructions, see our tutorial on [making cable penetrators](/tutorials/cable-penetrator/#video-tutorial).

-2. Remove Aluminum flange cap from the back of both _Lumen_ Lights that you wish to daisy chain.
+2. Remove aluminum flange cap from the back of both _Lumen_ Lights that you wish to daisy chain.

 3. Remove blank penetrator from both _Lumen_ Lights.